autodesk-cloud/ochothon/README.md

 _Please note this (clunky) procedure is temporary until a way to find out what the masters are from within a container is implemented in Marathon._

-Then create the proxy application using CURL for instance.
-Make sure to post to one of your masters using its public IP if you are on your workstation.
+Then launch that application using CURL.
+It will automatically be assigned to one of your public slaves.
+You can post to the admin ELB that was deployed or directly to one of the masters (using its public IP of course).
 For instance:

 ```
-$ curl -s -XPOST http://54.159.110.218:8080/v2/apps -d@ocho-proxy.json -H "Content-Type: application/json"
+$ curl -s -XPOST http://54.159.110.218:8080/v2/apps -d@dcos.json -H "Content-Type: application/json"
 ```

 Wait a bit until the _ocho-proxy_ application is up and look at its only task.
-You can do this using the cool Marathon web UI.
+You can do this using the Marathon web UI.
 Note its internal EC2 IP address (usually something like ```ip-172-20-0-11.ec2.internal```).
 Go in your AWS EC2 console and find out what slave matches it.
 What you want of course it the slave public IP (e.g the one you can reach from your workstation).

 This IP (or the corresponding hostname, whatever you prefer) will be the _only thing you need to access from now on_.
 You can easily firewall it depending on your needs.
 Simply use your browser and look the proxy node IP up on port 9000.